Production of very light elements and strontium in the early ejecta of neutron star mergers: Results

-We are now in a position to understand in which thermodynamics conditions the abundances presented in \reffig{fig:abundances from NR simulations} have been synthesized.
-For equal mass mergers, in the case of the softer BLh EOS most of the \h~and \he~are efficiently synthesized in the high-$s$, fast expanding tail of the shock-heated component of the dynamical ejecta, while the subdominant \he~synthesized in low-$s$, low-$Y_e$ conditions roughly traces the less abundant heavy $r$-process element distributions.
+For equal mass mergers, in the case of the softer BLh EOS most of the \h~and \he{} are efficiently synthesized in the high-$s$, fast expanding tail of the shock-heated component of the dynamical ejecta, while the subdominant \he{} synthesized in low-$s$, low-$Y_e$ conditions roughly traces the less abundant heavy $r$-process element distributions.
 For the stiffer DD2 EOS, the merger is less violent.
 The high-$s$ tail of the shock-heated dynamical ejecta is thus less relevant and its contribution to the \he~production becomes comparable to the low-$s$, low-$Y_e$ contribution. \h~is still produced, but slightly less efficiently.
-For the same merger model, the spiral wind ejecta have a pronounced, narrow peak in the velocity-entropy space, around $\tau = 8~{\rm ms}$ and $s=20 ~{k_B}~{\rm baryon^{-1}}$, and a broad $Y_e$ distribution with a peak around $\gtrsim 0.3$, but extending down to $0.1$.
+For the same merger model, the spiral wind ejecta have a pronounced, narrow peak in the velocity-entropy space, around $\tau \approx 8~{\rm ms}$ and $s=20 ~{k_B}~{\rm baryon^{-1}}$, and a broad $Y_e$ distribution with a peak around $\gtrsim 0.3$, but extending down to $0.1$.
 Thus, the production of \h~is suppressed while \he~is synthetized less efficiently than in the dynamical ejecta and in association with the more abundant lanthanides and actinides.
-For the unequal mass case, because of the lack of the high entropy tail, low-$s$, low-$Y_e$ matter is the main source of \he, tracing the presence of heavy \rprocess~elements, more abundant that than \he~by a few.
+For the unequal mass case, because of the lack of the high entropy tail, low-$s$, low-$Y_e$ matter is the main source of \he, tracing the presence of heavy \rprocess~elements, more abundant than \he{} by a few.\\ Strontium is synthesized in the high latitude dynamical and in the spiral-wave wind ejecta.
+In these ejecta, neutrino irradiation plays a fundamental role in increasing $Y_e$ above the production threshold.
+The larger entropy and $Y_e$ obtained in the case of spiral-wave winds or softer EOS enhance its production by a factor of a few.
+On the contrary, the equatorial ejecta that characterize very unequal mass merger are efficiently shielded from neutrino irradiation, preventing \sr{} production.